 Bridge Constructor Portal is a crossover game between the popular Bridge Constructor series and the Portal PC franchise.
 The mechanics are mostly Bridge Constructor.
 You build bridges with various materials to get from one end of the level to the other.
 There are portals to make things easier (or harder) as well as cameos from popular characters like GLaDOS.
 It’s a delightful puzzle game experience and one of the few with controller support.
 You also get Google Play Games achievements and support for tablets.
 The game runs for $4.99 with no in-app purchases or ads.
 We like this one a lot and it’s free if you use Google Play Pass.

 Crossy Road is one of the most popular mobile games ever.
 It also has MFi controller support.
 This is basically the mobile gaming version of Frogger.
 You move the chicken forward across roads, streams, and other obstacles while avoiding being run over by cars or falling in the water.
 It’s a simple game with fun graphics and easy controls.
 It’s also safe for older kids.
-This is a freemium game, but the in-app purchases are mostly for extra characters.
+This is a free to play game, but the in-app purchases are mostly for extra characters.
 This is a good one and it supports Android TV as well.

 Price: Free / $3.49